-Wishing Well School is a non-profit that offers a preschool, a mixed-age kindergarten and a 1-6th grades and home school enrichment, inspired by Waldorf education located in Los Osos on the central coast of California.
+Wishing Well School is a non-profit that offers a preschool, a mixed-age kindergarten and a 1st-6th grades and home school enrichment, inspired by Waldorf education, located in Los Osos on the Central Coast of California.

 Our program is open to children 3 through 12 years old and is taught by teachers who have received Waldorf Teacher Training and California credentialed teachers.
 Our early childhood programs operate as a state licensed childcare center, facility number 406213675.

-In the preschool and kindergarten there is an emphasis on play, imagination and nature.
-Children are encouraged to play, explore and imagine in a loving environment filled with natural materials.
-Daily activities provide a comforting and reliable rhythm, including bread making and baking, watercolor painting, beeswax modeling, and puppet plays.
+In the preschool and kindergarten, there is an emphasis on play, imagination, and nature.
+Children are encouraged to play, explore, and imagine in a loving environment, filled with natural materials.
+Daily activities provide a comforting and reliable rhythm, including bread-making and cooking, watercolor painting, beeswax modeling, and puppet play.
 Songs, nature walks, gardening, and stories honor the natural world and changing seasons.
 The children learn to play harmoniously, with an established daily rhythm and a circle of friends.

 We offer additional full time grades program, home school enrichment classes.
 Our programs include an introduction and deepening of math and language arts, music, flute, form drawing, Spanish language, handwork (knitting, crochet, natural dyeing and cross stitch), gardening, games class (P.E), painting, sculpting, nature science study, field trips and drama.

 Our two day a week home school enrichment program runs on Tuesday and Thursdays 11am-2:30pm first grade.
 11am-3pm 2-5th grade.
 Click here for more info Homeschool Enrichment program.
 We also offer additional classes for home school families on Mon, Wed, Fri.

 Interested in visiting Wishing Well School or learning more about Waldorf education?
 We offer several opportunities throughout the year to visit our campus and experience a program inspired by Waldorf education and our school community.
 Come for Open House or visit during one of our seasonal festivals or informational speaker series.